jepsen-io/maelstrom/README.md

 implementations of distributed algorithms.
 It's used as a part of a distributed systems workshop by [Jepsen](https://jepsen.io/training).

-Maelstrom provides a [family of test suites](/doc/workloads.md) for things like "a transactional key-value store", or "an eventually-consistent counter", on top of a [simple JSON protocol](/doc/protocol.md), sent via STDIN and STDOUT.
-Users write servers which speak that protocol [in any language](/demo).
+Maelstrom provides a [range of tests](/doc/workloads.md) for different kinds of distributed systems, built on top of a [simple JSON protocol](/doc/protocol.md), sent via STDIN and STDOUT.
+Users write servers which speak that protocol [in any language](/demo), and Maelstrom runs those servers and checks that they do the right thing.
 You wanna write Plumtree in Bash?
 Byzantine Paxos in Intercal?
 Maelstrom is for you.
+Maelstrom also offers [simulated services](/doc/services.md) that you can use as primitives in more complex systems.

 Maelstrom's tooling lets users experiment with [simulated latency](/doc/03-broadcast/02-performance.md) and [message